Ilysen/Ceres-Lancer-Macros/README.md

 ### Changelog

-#### TBD
+#### May 16, 2025
 * Indev version of a Black Thumb macro.
-It's here for version controlling, but you shouldn't mess with it!
+It's here for version controlling, but you should only mess with it if you're okay with potential world-breaking bugs.
 * **Lancer Bestiary 0.2**
-  * Strider features are now grouped together by kit.
-This isn't done in a very clean way, but it'll work for now.
+	* Striders now group together their kit features.
+I'm not super happy with the solution I used, but it'll work for now.
-  * Weapon class (i.e. Superheavy Cannon, Main Rifle, etc) is now visible, and is shown in the same section as weapon tags.
+	* NPC weapon types (i.e. Superheavy Cannon) are displayed alongside their tags.
+	* Minor adjustment to console logging to improve legibility -- now prefixes "[MACRO]" instead of "Macro:".
+	* Updated to use Foundry's new dialog system, since the old one was deprecated.

 #### May 9, 2025
 * Initial release.